 Albany has a once-in-a-generation opportunity to reshape our community.

-We need your help to reverse the damage I-787 did to our community and take bold steps to revitalize, reconnect, and renew Albany.
+We need your help to begin to heal the deep and ongoing damages I-787 did to our community and take bold steps to revitalize, reconnect, and renew Albany.

 TOGETHER, WE CAN TRANSFORM BARRIERS INTO BRIDGES OF OPPORTUNITY.